atpar/ap-monorepo/packages/ap.js/README.md

 # AP.js

-AP.js is a typescript implementation of the ACTUS protocol.
+AP.js is a typescript library for interacting with the ACTUS protocol smart contracts.
 It allows developers to create and manage ACTUS assets.

 ## Overview